CC-HIC/inspectEHR/README.md

   cadance = 2, # 1 row every 2 hours
   overlap_method = mean # use mean to downsample to our 2 hour cadence
   )
-#> Warning: metadata extraction is not yet supported with this feature

 head(ltb_2)
 #> # A tibble: 6 x 3